GSA-TTS/identity-handbook/_articles/platform-gitlab-env-deploy.md

 We can do that!

-There are two variables you can set to change the behavior of gitlab deploys in the `.gitlab-ci.yml` file:
+There are two variables you can set to change the behavior of gitlab deploys in the deploy job for your env in the `.gitlab-ci.yml` file:
 * `DEPLOY_TERRAFORM_ONLY`:  If you set this to anything, it will only terraform your env, and not recycle anything.
 Tests and so on will still run.
 Here is an example of how you would use it: